-Sickle cell disease (SCD) is a broad term referring to a group of inherited disorders carried by the beta ( $\beta$ ) allele of the hemoglobin (Hb) gene.
+Sickle cell disease (SCD) is a broad term referring to a group of inherited disorders carried by the beta (β) allele of the hemoglobin (Hb) gene.
 It is characterized by abnormal hemoglobin polymerization during deoxygenation resulting in sickle-shaped erythrocytes (red blood cells [RBCs]).
-SCD includes the genotypes HbSS, as well as the compound heterozygous genotypes HbS $\beta^0$ thalassemia, HbSC, HbSD, and HbS $\beta^+$ thalassemia.
-The genotypes HbSS and HbS $\beta^0$ thalassemia have similar clinical characteristics and together are frequently referred to as sickle cell anemia.
+SCD includes the genotypes HbSS, as well as the compound heterozygous genotypes HbS β^0 thalassemia, HbSC, HbSD, and HbS β^+ thalassemia.8 The genotypes HbSS and HbS β^0 thalassemia have similar clinical characteristics and together are frequently referred to as sickle cell anemia.
 Conversely, the heterozygous state with one normal gene and one Hb S gene (HbAS) is the carrier state and is referred to as "sickle cell trait".
-Sickle cell trait usually does not have clinical manifestations and confers protection against plasmodium falciparum malaria.
+Sickle cell trait usually does not have clinical manifestations and confers protection against plasmodium falciparum malaria.43

-Clinical manifestations of SCD derive from at least three different pathophysiologic mechanisms: the loss of deformability of the RBC leading to vascular obstruction and ischemia; a shortened lifespan of the RBC leading to both intravascular and extravascular hemolysis; a sticky RBC surface increasing adherence to the vascular endothelium which can result in vascular obstruction and can contribute to vascular proliferative lesions.
+Clinical manifestations of SCD derive from at least three different pathophysiologic mechanisms: the loss of deformability of the RBC leading to vascular obstruction and ischemia; a shortened lifespan of the RBC leading to both intravascular and extravascular hemolysis; a sticky RBC surface increasing adherence to the vascular endothelium which can result in vascular obstruction and can contribute to vascular proliferative lesions.3

-Rates of SCD and sickle cell trait vary considerably by geography with the highest rates found in populations arising from areas where, historically, resistance to plasmodium falciparum malaria conferred a survival advantage.
-These include equatorial Africa, Brazil, Saudi Arabia and central India.
+Rates of SCD and sickle cell trait vary considerably by geography with the highest rates found in populations arising from areas where, historically, resistance to plasmodium falciparum malaria conferred a survival advantage.43 These include equatorial Africa, Brazil, Saudi Arabia and central India.
 The incidence of SCD is estimated at 300,000 to 400,000 live births globally per year.
-In the United States (US), the current best prevalence estimate is approximately 100,000 individuals with SCD, although comprehensive surveillance and reporting is lacking and the exact number of cases in the US is unknown.
+In the United States (US), the current best prevalence estimate is approximately 100,000 individuals with SCD, although comprehensive surveillance and reporting is lacking and the exact number of cases in the US is unknown.2

-A marked decrease in mortality in infancy occurred in the US from 1979-2006, presumably due to the implementation of universal newborn screening, penicillin prophylaxis, and the use of conjugated pneumococcal vaccine.
-During that same time, peak mortality shifted from the middle third decade of life to the late fourth decade of life with the mean age of death being 39 years.
-Despite improved survival, life expectancy continues to be 20-30 years less than the US general population.
+A marked decrease in mortality in infancy occurred in the US from 1979-2006, presumably due to the implementation of universal newborn screening, penicillin prophylaxis, and the use of conjugated pneumococcal vaccine.2 During that same time, peak mortality shifted from the middle third decade of life to the late fourth decade of life with the mean age of death being 39 years.44 Despite improved survival, life expectancy continues to be 20-30 years less than the US general population.2 important in patients with SCD yet is often misunderstood or inadequately addressed across all health care settings.8

 Recurrent acute pain crisis, or vaso-occlusive crisis (VOC), is one of the most prevalent manifestation of SCD.
 An understanding of the pathophysiology of acute pain crises continues to evolve with recent models focused on the complex cascade of inflammation, adherence of leukocytes, and blood flow obstruction.
-The management of acute pain crises is extremely important in patients with SCD yet is often misunderstood or inadequately addressed across all health care settings.
+The management of acute pain crises is extremely